zixianggao845-source/PETDET_test/README.md

 ## 1.2 Test Experiments

-This project uses the HRSC2016 and DOTA v1.0 datasets.
+This project uses the HThis project uses the HRSC2016 and DOTA v1.0 datasets, with the download links coming right after.

 HRSC2016: https://www.kaggle.com/datasets/guofeng/hrsc2016